jesuisalexjamet/TLP-HPCA30-artifact/README.md

 ## Experimental Workflow

 Our experimental workflow consist of two stages: i) running the experiments, and ii) running python scripts through Jupyter notebooks.

+### Installing SLURM for bare-metal Clusters

+If one needs or wishes to use a bare-metal cluster to run the simulations required for this artifact, instructions for building and installing SLURM can be found [here](https://slurm.schedmd.com/quickstart_admin.html#build_install).

 ### Launching Experiments